top of page

 Although Hvítserkur, this majestic and fascinating rock, was never a popular sight or attraction among Icelanders in the past, it has become an important tourist attraction today.
 The reason is not a big puzzle as it is a magnificent work of nature, and its origin has both geological and mystical explanations.

-As there are not many highly interesting natural wonders in the northwest part of Iceland, it is fully worth taking the time to visit Hvítserkur.
-And when visiting Hvítserkur, the neighboring Borgarvirki and Kolugljúfur are also interesting places to visit in northwestern Iceland.
+As there are not many highly interesting natural wonders in the northwest part of Iceland, it is worth visiting Hvítserkur.
+It is also part of my Ring Road article.
+When visiting Hvítserkur, the neighboring Borgarvirki and Kolugljúfur are also interesting places to visit in northwestern Iceland.
 Blönduós and Hvammstangi villages are both good places to stay if you want to spend some time in this part of Iceland and possibly drive the Vatnsnes Peninsula.
 Both have excellent camping sites and offer numerous accommodations.

 Map of North West Region in Iceland